Saipan Northern Mariana Islands Travel Guide

 SPN is a smaller international airport yet has necessary services.
 Airport facilities and efficient transfer options to your accommodation contribute to a smooth arrival and departure experience.
 Consider Dollar Flight Club or Skyscanner for flight searches.

-Upon arrival at SPN, all travelers travel through U.S. Immigration and Customs (CBP) inspection.
+Upon arrival at SPN, all travelers pass through U.S. Immigration and Customs (CBP) inspection.
 This process includes presenting travel documents, declaring goods, and potentially biometric screening.
 Customs forms are usually provided on your flight.

 Saipan does not have a train system or an extensive inter-city bus network.
 Public transportation is limited to a few local routes, not typically tourist-oriented.
 Relying on these is not practical for sightseeing.